 Other lodging accommodation choices include a motel, cabins and a 500-acre village retreat containing a collection of winterized cabins and themed areas ideal for gatherings.
 Dining and shopping options are as varied as the rest of the town’s conveniences, like scrumptious bakery treats, saloons, the town-favorite pizza place, and a popular drive-in, complete with car hops and service with a smile.

-You can enjoy bowling or head south of town to the 9-hole golf course at the country club.
-South Park features a solar-heated swimming pool, picnic area with shelters, playground, basketball, tennis and volleyball courts, horseshoe pits, and ball fields.
+You can enjoy bowling or visit South Park, which features a solar-heated swimming pool, picnic area with shelters, playground, basketball, tennis and volleyball courts, horseshoe pits, and ball fields.
 Willow Park, in the heart of downtown, boasts the Spring Valley Walking Trail and Spring Creek.
 Newly expanded, the trail offers 2.58 miles of walking, snowshoeing, cross-country skiing, or snowmobiling and the stream is prime trout water.
 It plays host to portions of the town’s big August celebration, Ag Days.

 Agricultural heartland.
 Local museums.
 Forestville/Mystery Cave State Park.
 Four Daughters Winery.
 Good Earth Village.
 America's Best Value Inn & Suites.
 South Park & Spring Valley Pool.
 Wilderfest.
 Root River Antique Engine and Tractor Show.
 Ag Days.